PawanKumar08/PawanKumar08/noiseui.md

 - Disassociate from the location

-- Edit device details
+- Edit device details: Allows you to update the saved device object.

-- Delete device
+- Delete device: This allows you to configure the (actual)device.

 When edit device is clicked in actions, the following figure shows the edit device form:

 ![OrbiwanImages]({{ page.image_path }}/EditDevice.png)

-Users can update name, add a comment, date of installation and battery installation.
-The **Compute data** flag decides if the data for device should be computed or not.
+Users can update name, add a comment, date of installation and battery installation. <!--The **Compute data** flag decides if the data for device should be computed or not.-->

 ### Device Settings